markand/irccd/MIGRATING.md

 - The property `channels` in the object for the `Server` constructor now takes an array of objects containing two properties each: `name` and `password` which must be string (password is optional).
+- The property `commandChar` which is provided in both the `Server` constructor and the `Server.info` returned object has been renamed to `prefix`.

 Migrating from 2.x to 3.x
 =========================